Applying for a hall

 If you have forgotten your password, use the Reset Password button.

 The form will preload your existing responses, so applying should only take 5–10 minutes.
-If you have previously paid the $100 application fee, you do not need to pay it again.

 Call our office if you are unsure whether you have applied before, or if you need advice before applying.

 Do not register more than once as this will cause delays.

 Heads of Hall choose applicants according to the University's guaranteed offer and equity criteria.
 They work towards creating a diverse hall community by considering gender balance, cultural diversity, degree type and geographical representation.